Eligibility criteria

 - Applicants and their nominated VP must demonstrate their commitment to the objectives of the scheme.

-- Visiting Professors must be able to commit a minimum of one day a month on average over the duration of the three-year award, spent engaging with the host university (either virtually or otherwise, equivalent to 12 days a year).
-Dates are fully flexible to best suit the needs of the university academic unit concerned (for example department, school or faculty of engineering).
+- Visiting Professors must be able to commit a minimum of 12 days a year over the duration of the three-year award.
+This is spent engaging with the host university (either virtually or otherwise, equivalent to 12 days a year).
+Dates are fully flexible to best suit the needs of the university and the VP.

 - The Academy is committed to diversity and inclusion.
-It particularly encourages nominations from post-92 universities, and for nominees from groups that are currently under-represented in the scheme and across engineering.
+Nominations from post-92 universities, and for nominees from groups that are currently under‑represented in the scheme and across engineering, are particularly encouraged.

-- A university submitting more than one application must submit a strong case for a second application to be successful and is encouraged to ensure that at least one of the VP nominations is from an under-represented group in engineering, such as women and BAME (Black, Asian and minority ethnic groups).
+- A university submitting more than one application must submit a strong case for a second application and ensure diversity considerations.

 - Any applications that are incomplete or do not adhere to the guidelines may be rejected.